kiliantyler/BG3-Decision-Tree/memory-bank/systemPatterns.md

 1. User selects a decision node
 2. User chooses an option from available choices
-3. System updates the decision state
+3. System updates the decision state:
+   - Currently local to DecisionNode component
+   - Will be integrated with global state
 4. System determines newly available or unavailable decisions
-5. UI updates to reflect the new state (new nodes appear, some become unavailable)
+5. UI updates to reflect the new state:
+   - Currently changes border color
+   - Future: new nodes appear, some become unavailable

+### ReactFlow Integration

+1. Setup ReactFlow with configuration options
+2. Define custom node types mapped to DecisionNode
+3. Create data structures for nodes and edges
+4. Implement node positioning and layout algorithms
+5. Implement interaction handlers:
+   - onNodesChange
+   - onEdgesChange
+   - onConnect

 ### Data Management